akhil-reddy/NFL-Predictions/README.md

 # NFL Predictions
- Our project deals with predicting the outcome of week 17 in a regular season.We are also predict the ticket prices of each game
+ Our project deals with predicting the outcome of week 17 in an NFL regular season.
+We are also predict the ticket prices of each game.

 ### Getting Started